 - UNDER - TOO DARK appears when the light level is too low to meter, or your exposure settings require a floating value beyond the limits available in Cine Meter II.
-The floating value’s background turns red when UNDER - TOO DARK appears.
+The floating value’s background turns purple when UNDER - TOO DARK appears.

 - OVER - TOO BRIGHT appears when the light is too bright to meter, or your exposure settings require a floating value beyond the limits available in Cine Meter II.
 The floating value’s background turns red when OVER - TOO BRIGHT appears.